Peripheral artery disease of the legs - self-care

 Your provider may prescribe the following medicines to control your peripheral artery disease:

-- Aspirin or a medicine called clopidogrel (Plavix), which keeps your blood from forming clots
+- Aspirin, clopidogrel (Plavix), or other medicines which keep your blood from forming clots

 - Cilostazol, a medicine that widens (dilates) the blood vessels